 Take Charge of Your Diabetes is an 8 week Extension-based collaborative educational program targeted to persons with type 2 diabetes throughout the state.
 Classes are beginning soon!
 Contact (352)-273-3521 for more information about classes in your area.

 Lipid Toxicity and Related Liver Complications

-Several University of Florida type 2 diabetes providers also carry appointments as research investigators.
-Clinicians from the Division of Endocrinology, Diabetes & Metabolism are particularly interested in studying the links between Non-Alcoholic Fatty Liver Disease (NAFLD) and Type 2 diabetes.
+Several University of Florida type 2 diabetes physicians also carry active appointments as research investigators.
+Clinicians from the Division of Endocrinology, Diabetes & Metabolism study the links between Non-Alcoholic Fatty Liver Disease (NAFLD) and Type 2 diabetes.
 The presence of NAFLD may play a pathogenic role, or at least be a hallmark of future T2DM, and it is likely that this condition carries an inherent health risk to many patients with this disease.
 UF clinicians hope to screen patients for NAFLD early enough to help prevent future T2DM onset and other complications.

 - Diabetes Education Program at UF Health Medical Plaza